Roamin/vue-pattern-input/README.md

 # vue-pattern-input

-A Vue2.0 Component used RegExp to limit the user's input, and works like native input element.
-You can use `v-model` easily.
+A Vue2.0 Component used RegExp to limit the user's input.

+Works like native input element, you can add `maxlength` `class` attributes.
+You can use `v-model` too.

 ## Table of contents